Present Perfect

 Chinese has become a very popular language in recent years.

-My daughter had learned how to write.
+My daughter has learned how to write.

 They haven’t called yet.